telerik/maui-docs/introduction.md

 For any issues you might encounter while working with Telerik UI for .NET MAUI, you can use a number of available support channels:

-* UI for .NET MAUI license holders and active trialists can take advantage of the outstanding customer support delivered by the developers building the library.
+* Telerik UI for .NET MAUI license holders and active trialists can take advantage of the outstanding customer support delivered by the developers building the library.
 To submit a support ticket, use the [UI for .NET MAUI dedicated support](https://www.telerik.com/account/support-tickets) system.
 * [Telerik UI for .NET MAUI forum](https://www.telerik.com/forums/maui) is part of the free support you can get from the community and from the Telerik UI for .NET MAUI team on all kinds of general issues and questions you have.
 * [Telerik UI for .NET MAUI feedback portal](https://feedback.telerik.com/maui) provides information on the features in discussion and also the planned ones for release.
 * For any features that have already been released, visit the [Telerik UI for .NET MAUI Release History](https://www.telerik.com/support/whats-new/maui-ui/release-history) and [What's New](https://www.telerik.com/support/whats-new/maui-ui) pages.